-Cardinals jump on Reds early, hold on for 5-4 win
+Molina HR, double before exit with sore foot, Cards top Reds

 “We’re going to take the weekend to get him back into as much baseball activity as he needs and have him ready to go in LA,” manager David Bell said.

 Cardinals: Placed 1B John Nogowski on the 10-day injured list retroactive to Apr.
-20 with a bone bruise on his left hand and activated OF Tyler O’Neill (right groin strain). … Molina left the game after batting in the bottom of the fifth with right foot soreness.
+20 with a bone bruise on his left hand and activated OF Tyler O’Neill (right groin strain).

 UP NEXT